Pluging-it-on-block/MCPE-Lunar-Client-Crosshair/README.md

 # MCPE-Lunar-Client-Crosshair
-The Lunar Client Crosshairs for MCPE!
+The Lunar Client Crosshairs for Minecraft: Bedrock Edition (MCPE)!